nhselect/step1-training/content/user-guide/learner/index.md

 createdAt: 2022-09-01T14:49:03.539Z
 updatedAt: 2022-11-29T14:49:03.546Z
 ---
-This guide provides you with step-by-step information on how to get setup and start using the DLS platform, which hosts the digitised Steps proficiencies.
+This guide provides you with step-by-step information on how to get setup and start using the DLS platform, which hosts the digitised proficiencies.

 We recommend you have this guide open in a separate window when you start using the platform, so you can follow along.